BFA Production and Design for Stage and Screen

 What is most important is to put your BEST work first.
 Your portfolio should not exceed 20 pages.

 Additional Writing Sample:

-Applicants interested in pursuing stage management or focusing on production (not design) SHOULD include a short (max.
+Applicants interested in pursuing or focusing on production (not design) SHOULD include a short (max.
 2 pages) writing sample that showcases your communication skills.
 All applicants MAY wish to include an additional writing sample.
 You may choose to write on one of the following subjects.
 Focus on clarity, insight, grammar and brevity!